Laci1953/Cowgol_on_CP_M/README.md

 (one of the exceptions is the file parser.coh, from the Cowfe sources, which can be built, in the current version, only by using the LEMON tool on Unix machines).

-See the file "Compiling the compiler.txt" for a log of compiling, on CP/M, the Cowfe & Cowbe sources (a customized set of Cowfe & Cowbe was used, on a 512KB RAM CP/M computer).
+See the file "Compiling the compiler.txt" for a log of compiling, on CP/M, the Cowfe & Cowbe sources (a customized Cowgol compiler was used for this purpose, on a 512 KB RAM CP/M computer).

 # Why a Cowgol development environment was needed for Z80 CP/M?
 ---------------------------------------------------------------